rails/rails/guides/source/7_1_release_notes.md

 *   Remove deprecated `bin/rails secrets:setup` command.

+*   Remove default `X-Download-Options` header since it is used only by Internet Explorer.

 ### Deprecations

 *   Deprecated usage of `Rails.application.secrets`.

 *   Deprecated `secrets:show` and `secrets:edit` commands in favor of `credentials`.

+*   Deprecated `Rails::Generators::Testing::Behaviour` in favor of `Rails::Generators::Testing::Behavior`.

 ### Notable changes